Everything you need to know about the EB-1A extraordinary ability green card.

 Meeting three criteria is only the first step.
 USCIS then evaluates whether the totality of your evidence proves sustained national or international acclaim and that you are among the small percentage at the top of your field.

-The success of an EB-1A petition depends on presenting clear, well-documented evidence that proves extraordinary ability and sustained national or international recognition.
+The success of a petition depends on presenting clear, well-documented evidence that proves extraordinary ability and sustained national or international recognition.
 USCIS looks beyond volume and focuses on credibility, relevance, and objective proof of impact within your field.
 The table below outlines common types of evidence USCIS accepts and what strengthens each category.

 If standard criteria don't fit your field, submit comparable evidence with a detailed explanation of why it demonstrates extraordinary ability.
 For example, entrepreneurs might provide evidence of venture capital funding, successful exits, or patents that have generated substantial revenue.

-The EB-1A application process follows a structured sequence that takes you from building your petition to securing permanent residence.
+The application process follows a structured sequence that takes you from building your petition to securing permanent residence.
 While the steps are straightforward on paper, each stage requires careful strategy, documentation, and timing to meet USCIS standards.
 Below is a step-by-step breakdown of how the process works and what to expect at each phase.

 Before filing, develop a comprehensive evidence strategy by identifying which criteria you meet, gathering documentation including expert letters and publications, organizing evidence to show sustained acclaim, and drafting a detailed cover letter mapping evidence to regulatory requirements.